 Dr. Michelle Rothaug grew up in McMinnville, Oregon where she always knew growing up that she wanted to work with animals.
 She joined the army and got her start working with animals there as an animal care specialist.

 She went to undergrad school at Midway College in Midway, KY and graduated with a major in biology and a minor in chemistry.
 She then attended the UW-Madison School of Veterinary Medicine, where she graduated in 2018.
 Dr. Michelle also worked as a veterinary technician for about 15 years while studying to become a vet.
 She has experience in small animal and emergency medicine and has interests in fear free and low stress handling to create better interactions for her patients.

-They currently have three dogs: Kaydence, an 11 year old Doberman, Peanut, a 10 year old Rat Terrier, and Zara, a 1 year old Belgian Malinois.
-They also have a cat named Andi, who is 13 years old.
+They currently have three dogs: Peanut, a 10 year old Rat Terrier, Zara, a 3 year old Belgian Malinois, and Penelope, a 1 year old Manchester Terrier.
+They also have two cats named Andi and Cheddar.